|Nutritional Guidelines (per serving)|

 Lower heat and cover tightly.
-Cholent may be baked for 24 hours at 250 F. For quicker cooking, bake at 350 F for 4-5 hours.
+Cholent may be baked for 24 hours at 250 F. (For quicker cooking, bake at 350 F for 4 to 5 hours.)

 Water should cover throughout the cooking process so the cholent won't become dry.
 Check the water before going to bed on Friday night and add more if necessary.
 Recheck the water in the morning and add more if necessary.

 Before the Sabbath begins, lay 4-6 hard boiled eggs in their shells on top of the stew in the pot.
 Cover.
 The eggs will turn a light brown color and absorb the flavor of the stew.
 At the meal, gently remove the eggs from the stew, peel away the shells, cut into quarters and serve along with the cholent.